-When your child comes home from school having picked up yet another cold, and you want their immune system to fight the infection quickly without their cough infecting the rest of the household, there are some quick tips you can take to boost their and your immune function:
+When someone in your household comes home with a cold and you want their immune system to fight the infection quickly without their cough infecting the rest of the household, there are some quick tips you can take to boost both your immune function and theirs.

-Of course, rather than the short term immune-boosting surge of good habits, long-term measures will go a long way towards preventing your child coming home from school in a sniffling state in the first place.
-There are certain long-term lifestyle recommendations to support your immune function:
+Of course, long-term measures will also go a long way towards preventing anyone in your household from coming home with a cold or flu infection in the first place.

 Let Echinacea boost your immune system